Beginner

 CTRL + O: The basic command to save.
 When used, you will be prompted to edit or confirm the file name and save your file by pressing Enter.

-CTRL + W: One of the most useful nano commands.
-Used to search for a specific phrase in your text.
-This is very similar to the usual CTRL + F command in other programs and operating systems.
-Use ALT + W to search again for a similar phrase.
+CTRL + W: It is one of the most useful nano commands out there.
+It is used for finding a particular phrased within your text which is very similar to the usual CTRL + F commands in other programs and operating systems.
+ALT + W is used to repeat the last command with similar text.

 CTRL + K: Cuts the entire selected line and takes it to the cut buffer.